-The undergraduate seminary (Old College) is housed in the original campus structure built in 1843 by Notre Dame's founder, Holy Cross priest Rev. Edward Sorin, C.S.C., and seven Holy Cross Brothers.
-It serves as the residence for those undergraduate men who are interested in exploring a vocation as a priest or brother in the Congregation of Holy Cross.
+The undergraduate seminary (Old College) is housed in the original campus structure built in 1843 by Notre Dame's founder, Holy Cross priest Rev. Edward Sorin, C.S.C., and 7 Holy Cross brothers.
+It serves as the residence for those undergraduate men who are exploring a vocation as a priest or brother in the Congregation of Holy Cross.
 With more than 50 men in formation in the United States alone, Holy Cross is a growing, international religious community with 1,400 priests, brothers, seminarians, and brothers in formation in 16 countries throughout the world.

-Old College provides an introduction to religious life and ministry in Holy Cross through participation in daily Mass, the Divine Office, Eucharistic Adoration, spiritual direction, service placements, weekly community nights, retreats, and academic preparation (including courses in philosophy and theology).
+Old College provides an introduction to religious life and ministry in Holy Cross through participation in daily Mass, the Divine Office, Eucharistic Adoration, spiritual direction, service placements, weekly community nights, retreats, and academics (including courses in philosophy and theology).
 Students in Old College may select their major and tailor the rest of their academic program accordingly.
 Old Collegians take all classes with other Notre Dame students and actively participate in clubs, organizations, and other aspects of campus life.
 They are also encouraged to spend a semester or year abroad.
 Old College combines a challenging religious formation structure with a complete Notre Dame undergraduate experience.

 Moreau Seminary, also located on the Notre Dame campus, is the primary scholasticate (house of studies) for the Congregation of Holy Cross in the United States.
+It is the formation community for both postulants and for temporarily-professed seminarians and brothers.

 The one-year Postulancy is a pre-Novitiate year designed for those with a bachelor's degree in any field who wish to discern a vocation to priesthood or brotherhood within vowed religious life.
-Postulants typically take 15 hours of philosophy and/or theology credits at the University each semester, and have ministry placements supervised by seminary staff.
-Postulants reside at Moreau Seminary with temporarily-professed seminarians and brothers.
-They discern their vocation through spiritual direction and active participation in the community life of Moreau Seminary, which is centered around daily
+Postulants typically take 15 hours of philosophy and/or theology credits at the University each semester and have ministry placements supervised by seminary staff.

-Mass and the Divine Office.
-After returning from the Novitiate, newly-professed seminarians begin their formal academic training in the Master of Divinity program at Notre Dame.
-Newly-professed brothers complete at master's degree in theology.
+Upon completion of the Novitiate, newly-professed seminarians and brothers begin their formal theological studies and pastoral training in the Master of Divinity program at Notre Dame.